 Buddy lets you build a pipeline that will deploy your application to the selected server or cloud platform.
-Configuration is very simple and takes only a couple of minutes.
+The configuration is straightforward and takes only a couple of minutes.

 The next step is adding a pipeline and specifying which branch should be deployed and when.
 Each pipeline can be triggered in 3 different ways:

-- On push – selecting this option will cause the pipeline to run whenever a commit is pushed to the chosen branch.
-For example, you can use it when you want to deploy changes to the development server after every push to the
+- On events – selecting this option will cause the pipeline to run whenever a commit is pushed to the chosen branch, or a branch is created/deleted.
+You can use this mode, for example, when you want to deploy changes to your development server after making a push to the

-- Recurrently – this mode allows you to deploy changes to your server at a certain time of the day.
-For example, you can schedule that every afternoon the pipeline will deploy changes to the staging server on which integration tests will later run
+- On schedule – this mode allows you to deploy changes to your server at a certain time of the day.
+For example, you can schedule the pipeline to deploy changes to the staging server every afternoon, so you can run integration tests: Pipeline configuration

 With the pipeline details configured, you can add actions to your pipeline to define the deployment process.
-For example, you can first upload the files to the server and then run an SSH action that will run database migrations and restart the application:
+For example, you can upload the files to the server first and then run an SSH action that will migrate your databases and restart the application: Pipeline example

 Here you can find the list of articles with configuration instructions for every service and deployment protocol:

-To do that, click 'Run' and select the revision that you want to deploy.
-Buddy will automatically remove incorrect files from the server and re-upload the proper version of your app from the repository:
+To do that, click Run and select the revision that you want to deploy.
+Buddy will automatically remove incorrect files from the server and re-upload the proper version of your app from the repository: Commit rollback

-Another way is to go pipeline's execution history and click the last execution with the correct version – you will find the rollback option in the right menu:
+Another way is to open pipeline's executions history and click the last execution with the correct version – you will find the Rollback to this revision option in the hamburger menu: Revision rollback